Ruth M. Baker, MA

 Cheryl Thomsen, MA

 When I met my first Spiritual Director in 1990, my life was painful and broken.
 I knew I needed someone to guide my soul through grief and several major life transitions I was experiencing.
 This was a spiritual crisis - not a psychological crisis.
 As my companion, she gently guided me into a deeper relationship with God and allowed me to see God’s hand in all of life.
 Later my journey led me to a MA in Theology in 2006 from the University of San Francisco.
 Further discernment led me to be certified in 2008 by the AEISD program in Spiritual Direction.
 I then began my practice at the Franciscan Renewal Center.
 My focus now is to help others to listen to their soul, throughout personal and professional life transitions, including times of grief, loss, or the search for purpose.
-Other areas for spiritual growth include exploring how to live a contemplative life, the integration of East-West Spirituality, Franciscan Spirituality and 12 steps.
+Other areas for spiritual growth include exploring how to live a contemplative life, the integration of East-West Spirituality, Franciscan Spirituality, and 12 steps.
 How can I help you discover and embrace God’s weaving in your life?
-I am Roman Catholic and available weekdays, evening and weekends.
+I am Roman Catholic and available weekdays, evenings, and weekends.

 Elizabeth Ursic, M Div

 Dr. Elizabeth Ursic holds a Masters of Divinity from Yale University, and a PhD in Religious Studies from ASU.
 She has been a member of Spiritual Directors International for over 20 years.
 She leads national and regional retreats on spiritual faith development.
 Her book, Women, Ritual, and Power: Placing Female Imagery of God in Christian Worship, has been used in retreat settings and seminary classrooms.
 Locally, Elizabeth is a professor of world religions and is committed to interfaith work.
 She is also a pianist, cellist, and composer.
 She teaches classes and leads retreats on contemplation, world religions, spirituality, imagination, and the arts.
 “Being a spiritual director is one of my greatest joys.
 I love to companion those who are exploring, wrestling, and deepening in their relationship with God.
-I seek to create a safe space where everything can be shared with love and without judgement.
+I seek to create a safe space where everything can be shared with love and without judgment.
 I am in awe of how God works in our lives.
 It is a privilege to serve as a soul friend with those on their spiritual journey.”
-Availability is afternoons and evenings during weekdays, via phone, and via Skype.
+Availability is afternoons and evenings during weekdays, via phone, Zoom, or Skype.

 Virginia Vollmer, OFS